 The holiday season is also a great time to reflect on the importance of giving back and being kind to others.
-We've included Christmas activity ideas that prompt kids to undertake acts of kindness and to create a "wish list" for others.
+We've included Christmas ideas for school that prompt kids to undertake acts of kindness and to create a "wish list" for others.
 Take a look.

 Whether you're teaching in person or remotely, these activities are sure to bring out students' creativity, compassion, and kindness this holiday season.